vemuribv/cse-dl-final-project/README.md

 ## Results

 The intial PCA representation left much to be desired.
 Only one of the nine cancer types clearly seperated out; the rest were jumbled together and hard to tell apart.
+The image on the left shows the PCA plot with ground truth labels.
+On the right is the same plot colored by k-means clustering with k=9 (for total number of cancer types).
+As can be seen, only the brain lower grade glioma (in gray) seems to be identified by the clustering algorithm.

 <p align="middle">
   <img src="Final/PCA-plot.png" width="45%" />